History of the Los Angeles Kings: Marcel Dionne and the "Triple Crown Line" (1975–1988)

 After being eliminated in the first round of the playoffs in both 1973–74 and 1974–75, the Kings moved to significantly upgrade their offensive firepower when they acquired center Marcel Dionne on June 23, 1975, in a trade with the Detroit Red Wings.
 Dionne was already a superstar in the NHL and he made an immediate impact in the 1975–76 season, scoring 40 goals and adding 54 assists for 94 points in 80 regular season games.
 He led the Kings to a 38–33–9 record (85 points), earning them a second-place finish in the Norris Division.

-Behind Dionne's offensive prowess, the strong goaltending of Rogie Vachon, and the speed and scoring touch of forward Butch Goring, the Kings played two of their most thrilling seasons yet, with playoff match ups against the then-Atlanta Flames in the first round, and the Boston Bruins in the second round.
-In the 1976 playoffs, the Kings swept the Flames in two close games decided by one goal.
-When matched against the Bruins, the Kings were heavy underdogs against the big and powerful Bruins.
-Game one went just as predicted and Boston outmatched the Kings 4–0.
-Game two saw stellar goaltending by Vachon, who helped keep the game close until Goring shocked the Boston crowd with the overtime winner.
-The momentum stayed in game three on home ice with the Kings winning 6–4 thanks to Dionne's hat trick (three goals), which shocked the Bruins as they were now behind in a series they were predicted to sweep.
+Behind Dionne's offensive prowess, the strong goaltending of Rogie Vachon, and the speed and scoring touch of forward Butch Goring, the Kings played two of their most thrilling seasons yet, with playoff matchups against the then-Atlanta Flames (now Calgary Flames) in the first round, and the Boston Bruins in the second round.
+In the 1976 playoffs, the Kings swept the Flames in two close games both decided by one goal.
+When matched against the Bruins, the Kings were heavy underdogs against the Bruins.
+In Game 1, Boston outmatched the Kings 4–0.
+Game 2 saw stellar goaltending by Vachon, who helped keep the game close until Goring shocked the Boston crowd with the overtime winner.
+The momentum stayed in game three on home ice with the Kings winning 6–4 thanks to Dionne's hat trick (three goals), which shocked the Bruins as they were now behind in a series in which they were the favorites.
 Boston took control of games four and five by outscoring the Kings 10–1.
 When the Kings returned on home ice for game six, the Kings home crowd treated them to one of the loudest crowds ever heard at the Forum, a five-minute standing ovation that delayed the start of the game; players from both sides would later say they never saw anything like it.
-Boston would jump to a 3–1 lead into the final five minutes, but the Kings would come back thanks to two goals by Mike Corrigan, the tying goal scored after he was tripped by Boston goalie Gerry Cheevers, and still somehow swiped at the puck while lying on his stomach and put the puck into the net to tie the game.
+Boston would jump to a 3–1 lead into the final five minutes, but the Kings would come back thanks to two goals by Mike Corrigan, the tying goal scored after he was tripped by Boston goalie Gerry Cheevers.
+Then, while lying on his stomach he swiped the puck into the net to tie the game.
 The comeback then was completed near the final minute of overtime thanks to Goring again, tying the series.
 However, Boston controlled game seven with a 3–0 shutout and won the series.